DifficultBit2901/Bit-Engine/README.md

-# Friday Night Funkin' - Bit Engine
+# Friday Night Funkin' - Difficult Engine
 Engine powered by Psych Engine, which was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107) and intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.
-Bit Engine adds a few little things for soft-coded mods using the mods folder.
+Difficult Engine adds a few little things for soft-coded mods using the mods folder.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.